• Skip to primary navigation

 Eurasian Food: Home is Where the Heart Is

-Rushing to catch a bus home, everyday after school, I wondered what my lunch would be.
+Everyday after school, I’ll rush to catch a bus home, wondering what my lunch would be.

-One of my most treasured memories is coming home to a delicious meal and a tall glass of iced milo prepared by my mom.
-It was her way of showering me with her love.
+One of my most treasured memories of my many years in school, is coming home to a delicious meal and a tall glass of iced milo prepared by my mom.
+It was her way of showering me with love.

 Eurasian-Food